Sara Gilbert Stands By ABC’s Decision To Cancel ‘Roseanne’

 — The Talk (@TheTalkCBS) June 4, 2018

-As CBS News previously reported on May 30, the network pulled the plug on the show reboot last Tuesday following a racially-charged tweet by Barr against Valerie Jarret, former White House adviser to Barack Obama and who was born in Iran.
-Her tweet essentially compared Jarret to an ape and which read “Muslim brotherhood & planet of the apes had a baby=vj,” Barr later apologized to Judd and blamed her actions on the side effects of the sleeping medication, Ambien.
+As CBS News previously reported on May 30, the network pulled the plug on the show reboot last Tuesday following a racially charged tweet by Barr against Valerie Jarret, former White House adviser to Barack Obama who was born in Iran.
+Her tweet, which essentially compared Jarret to an ape, read, “Muslim brotherhood & planet of the apes had a baby=vj.”
+Barr later apologized to Jarret and blamed her actions on the side effects of the sleeping medication Ambien.

-“Roseanne’s Twitter statement is abhorrent, repugnant and inconsistent with our values, and we have decided to cancel her show,” said Channing Dungey, President of ABC, in a statement.
+“Roseanne’s Twitter statement is abhorrent, repugnant and inconsistent with our values, and we have decided to cancel her show,” said Channing Dungey, president of ABC, in a statement.

-Gilbert, who played Barr’s daughter Darlene on the show and who also serves as executive producer, had previously reacted to Barr’s actions tweeting that Barr’s remarks “do not reflect the beliefs of our cast and crew or anyone associated with our show.
+Gilbert, who played Barr’s daughter Darlene on the show and who also serves as executive producer, had previously reacted to Barr’s actions, tweeting that Barr’s remarks “do not reflect the beliefs of our cast and crew or anyone associated with our show.
 I am disappointed in her actions to say the least.”

-Gilbert’s comment sparked a reaction from Barr in which she took to Twitter.
+Gilbert’s comment sparked a reaction from Barr on Twitter.

 “Wow!
 Unreal,” Barr replied.
 She later turned to Twitter again to forgive Gilbert and Michael Fishman, who played DJ, her on-screen son on the show and who was also disappointed in her tweet against Jarrett.
 Although Barr said she would leave Twitter, she has returned and has shared posts from her supporters.

-According to CNN, ABC is allegedly in talks with Carsey-Werner, the production company that owns the show, in hopes to bring back a spin off series without Barr and one option could reportedly focus on Gilbert as the main character on the show.
+According to CNN, ABC is allegedly in talks with Carsey-Werner, the production company that owns the show, in hopes of bringing back a spinoff series without Barr.
+One option could reportedly focus on Gilbert as the main character on the show.